Customers who pay a service charge will receive some or all of the environmental services Midland Heart offers. These include:

 What level of service can you expect?

-The window cleaning framework requires windows above ground level to be cleaned using an environmentally friendly Pure Water Pole system.
-This type of system allows windows to be cleaned without the operator leaving the ground which is much safer for both the operative and our customers.
+Windows above ground level will be cleaned using an environmentally friendly Pure Water Fed Pole System.
+This type of system allows windows, sills and frames to be cleaned without the operative leaving the ground, which is much safer for both the operative and our customers.

 The pure water cleans the windows without the use of detergents, using the water flow and a flexible brush to loosen dirt and leave the window even cleaner than using traditional detergents.